Drug Half-Life Calculator

-Calculate safe hydroxychloroquine (Plaquenil) dosing by actual and ideal body weight with retinal toxicity risk assessment per AAO guidelines.
+Calculate hydroxychloroquine (Plaquenil) reference dosing by actual and ideal body weight with retinal toxicity risk context using the AAO framework summarized on this page.

-This worksheet compares the AAO dose ceiling against actual body weight, computes ideal body weight using the Devine formula for comparison, summarizes retinal toxicity risk factors, and provides the current AAO ophthalmologic screening schedule.
+This worksheet compares the AAO dose ceiling against actual body weight, computes ideal body weight using the Devine formula for comparison, summarizes retinal toxicity risk factors, and provides the AAO ophthalmologic screening schedule used on this page.
 For patients whose calculated maximum dose falls between the available 200 mg tablet sizes, it suggests alternating-day dosing schedules.

 A 60 kg female: max = 300 mg/day.
 Since 200 mg tablets are the only formulation, an alternating schedule of 400 mg some days and 200 mg others achieves ~300 mg/day average.
 At 7 years, annual ophthalmologic screening is recommended.